nestauk/industrial-taxonomy/reports/section_2.md

 namely the Minhash combined with Locality Sensitive Hashing (LSH) - and the cosine similarity computed using a chunked dot-product [^cheating].

-[^cheating]: This approach does in fact compute similarities up-front; however the similarity measure used is cheap to compute...
+[^cheating]: This approach does in fact compute similarities up-front; however the similarity measure used is cheap to compute.

 ### Probabilistic data structures (PDS) approach